kusabhadranv/nb_dp/README.md

 # nb_dp
-A Naive Bayes classifier with Local Differential Privacy incorporated based on 5 LDP protocols used for frequecy estimation.
+A Naive Bayes classifier with Local Differential Privacy incorporated with 5 LDP used for frequecy estimation.

 Protocols|
 ---|